Treatment of PTSD with Somatic Experiencing

 During a session, a therapist uses talk therapy to help the client revive past memories of traumatic experiences.
 The client then pays attention to any physical responses.
 A variety of physical therapy techniques can be used with this therapy to relieve symptoms, including deep breathing, relaxation, and meditation.
 In addition, yoga, dance, and exercise are examples of additional physical therapy techniques that may be used alongside this therapy.

 Somatic therapy can easily be integrated into other counseling practices.
 As a first step, find a somatic therapist who is licensed and experienced in somatic therapy techniques.
 You should also find someone who you feel comfortable with, as well as someone who has the right skills and background.

 Through somatic experiencing, you can release what is holding you back from experiencing joy and peace.
-If you’d like to explore this treatment approach, please get in touch with me.
-I’d be more than happy discussing how I may be able to help.
+If you’d like to explore this treatment approach, please get in touch with us.
+We offer online and in-person sessions.
+I’d be more than happy to discuss how I may be able to help.

 Other Counseling Services Offered at The Mindful Practice in Winter Park, FL